Open-STEM/IntroToRoboticsV2/course/driving/driving_a_distance.rst

 To put the above theory into practice, we need to learn about a new function in Python:
-:code:`sleep`, which makes the XRP wait for some number of seconds before continuing to the next instruction in code.
+:code:`sleep`, which makes the XRP wait for some number of seconds before continuing to the next instruction in the code.

 .. code-block:: python